-A method blank is a volume of a clean reference matrix (e.g., reagent water for water samples, clean inert sand for solid samples, or clean pre-wetted wipes for wipe samples) spiked with a sufficient amount of surrogate standard spiking solution (Section 7.2.2.1) such that the same amount of surrogate is added as for the associated samples and carried through the entire analytical procedure.
-Internal standard solution is added just prior to analysis by GC/MS to give an internal standard concentration of 0.5 ng/ μ L for both full-scan and TOF modes.
+A method blank is a volume of a clean reference matrix (e.g., reagent water for water samples, clean inert sand along with purified sodium sulfate for solid samples, or clean pre-wetted wipes for wipe samples) spiked with a sufficient amount of surrogate standard spiking solution (Section 7.2.2.1) such that the same amount of surrogate is added as for the associated samples and carried through the entire analytical procedure.
+Internal standard solution is added just prior to analysis by GC/MS to give a concentration of 0.5 ng/ $\mu$ L for each internal standard for both quadrupole and TOF modes.
 The volume or weight of the method blank must be approximately equal to the volume or weight of the samples associated with the blank.